Ex-Nogales Border Patrol agent accused of illegally selling hundreds of guns

 On the website, Myers earned an A-plus rating, with some buyers saying “Larry is a super dude” and calling Myers professional and attentive, the special agent wrote.

-Myers continued to sell firearms on the website until February 2017 when he took all of his firearms off the website, the special agent wrote.
+Myers continued to sell firearms on the website until February 2017, when he took all of his firearms off the site, the special agent wrote.

 Court records show Myers’ trial has been postponed six times and is tentatively scheduled for Jan.
 8. On Friday, Magistrate Judge Bruce G. MacDonald urged Price and Cabou to figure out whether that was a realistic trial date.
 Cabou declined to comment after the hearing.